New South Wales and South Australian border information

 Advice for passengers arriving from interstate

 Areas will be designated green, orange or red zones by the Chief Health Officer (CHO) based on public health advice.
 Restrictions will apply for different zones.

 You will be able to apply for a permit online at Services Victoria or by calling the Coronavirus hotline on 1800 675 398.
 Each adult needs their own permit.

-Based on current health advice, information on the different zones can be found at coronavirus.vic.gov.au.
+Based on current health advice, information on the different zones can be found on the Coronavirus Victoria website.

-If you reach the border without a valid Victorian Border Crossing Permit, you will be turned away at the border and face a possible fine.
+If you reach the border without a valid Victorian Travel Permit, you may face a possible fine.